barumau/pandunia/por/pandunia-por.md

 be hogo - queimarse
 be in - entrar
 be in bum - implodir
-be kino - Mover-se
 be kux - estar deitado (jazer)
-be migra - mudar-se
 be pute - apodrecer-se
 be retro - voltar (regressar)
 be sona - dormir